 Mexican Crab Cocktail with imitation crab in a spicy tomato juice cocktail.
 This coctel de jaiva is loaded with fresh flavors and makes the perfect appetizer served with saltines or tostadas.

-It can get costly at $7.99 and up per pound for good-sized shrimp, especially when serving a large crowd.
-And of course, there’s the peeling and deveining.
+Unfortunately, it’s not always a great option.
+It can get expensive at $7.99 and up per pound for good-sized shrimp, especially when serving a large crowd.
+And, of course, there’s the peeling and deveining.
 Who’s got time for that?

 Enter: Mexican crab cocktail.
 Made of the more affordable imitation crab, you get all the seafood cocktail flavors you love at half the price and half the work!